br101/horst/README.md

 	make WEXT=1

-To experimentally build for Mac OSX or other Unix using libpcap use:
+To experimentally build using libpcap (note that libpcap on Linux is not necessary and not recommended) use:

+	make PCAP=1

+If you build on another Unix which is not Linux, you probably need to disable
+libnl:

+	make PCAP=1 LIBNL=0

+To build for Mac OSX:

 	make OSX=1

-Please note that PCAP and OSX support is not well tested and some features, like getting or setting the channel are not implemented on OSX.
+Please note that PCAP and OSX support is not so well tested and some features may be missing.

 ## Usage notes